 The 2017 Randstad Employer Brand Research found that 55% of job seekers in Singapore prefer to partner with a recruiter when looking for a job.
-While this may be surprising to most companies, job seekers in Singapore understand that the specialised recruiter can help them open many doors.
-This means that the recruiter will most likely be your first point of contact to your potential talent.
+While this may be surprising to most companies, job seekers in Singapore understand that a specialised recruiter can help them open many doors.
+This means that the recruiter will most likely be your first point of contact with your potential talent.
 For this reason, we often advise companies to work exclusively with one recruiter to ensure a quality candidate who is already committed to the job from the very beginning.

 When a candidate is approached by multiple recruiters for the same role, their experience with your brand becomes diluted and fragmented.
-Through an exclusive partnership, recruiters embed themselves into your company culture and are equipped with right knowledge to communicate your brand and culture consistently to potential candidates.
+Through an exclusive partnership, recruiters embed themselves into your company culture and are equipped with the right knowledge to communicate your brand and culture consistently to potential candidates.

 3. Branding for the future

-Whether or not you are hiring at all, it is important to have a presence at these career fairs (online and offline) to build awareness and consideration for your employer brand.
-These job seekers may become the talent that you seek, which is why some companies invest time and resources to engage these candidates – which will help pave the way for future talent acquisition initiatives.
+Whether or not you are hiring at all, it is important to have a presence at these career fairs (online and offline) to build awareness and consideration for your employer’s brand.
+These job seekers may become the talent that you seek, which is why some companies invest time and resources to engage these candidates — which will help pave the way for future talent acquisition initiatives.